A Foodcentric Life

 Broil mushrooms

 • Pre-heat broiler.
 Set rack one level down from the top.
-Place mushrooms hollow side up on a rimmed baking sheet or broiler-safe casserole in a single, flat layer.
-Drizzle with 1 ½ tablespoons oil and sprinkle with salt and pepper.
-Broil mushrooms about 7-10 minutes (depending on your broiler) until they are browned and mushrooms are tender.
-When done, roll mushrooms around in the liquid, drain, and place on a clean rimmed baking sheet or in a broiler-safe casserole dish.
-Discard the juices.
+Place mushrooms hollow side up on a rimmed baking sheet in a single layer.
+Drizzle mushrooms with 2 teaspoons of oil and sprinkle with a little salt and pepper.
+Broil mushrooms 5-7 minutes until they are browned and have given off their liquid.

 Cook the filling